OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/inline-image-sync-behaviour.md

 # Overview

-OpsHub Integration Manager supports the synchronization of images and files across end systems in fields, comments, and as attachments on the entity.
+<code class="expression">space.vars.SITENAME</code> supports the synchronization of images and files across end systems in fields, comments, and as attachments on the entity.

 * There are certain types of end systems based on how they add images/ files on their entity fields and comments.